pkamenarsky/replica/README.md

 ## Integration with UI frameworks

 **Replica** aims to be framework agnostic.
-It offers a simple API and hooking into it should be as uncomplicated as possible.
+It has a simple API and hooking into it should be as uncomplicated as possible.
 That said, feedback is very much welcome.

 The easiest way to run **Replica** is to call `Network.Wai.Handler.Replica.app`.
 This takes care of distributing a complete `index.html` together with the Javascript driver to the client.
 Everything should work out of the box.